 The Beautiful Lost will be out in paperback January 29, 2018 (shown immediately above with beautiful, sweet, and book-loving Emelina) and is available for pre-order now:

 The photo at the top of the page shows two of the other book-lovers in the house—Ivy on the left, Orion on the right.
 Emelina is in the middle, and Patrick is hiding, being his elusive self.
 For the moment, both Emelina and Orion are more interested in the wild turkeys outside...
 And ahh…there’s Patrick, sitting next to my writing table:

-Luanne Rice is the New York Times bestselling author of 32 novels that have been translated into 24 languages.
+Luanne Rice is the New York Times bestselling author of thirty-four novels that have been translated into twenty-four languages.
 The Secret Language of Sisters was her first YA novel, followed by The Beautiful Lost, out now from Scholastic.

 In 2002, Connecticut College awarded Rice an honorary degree.
 Her papers are located in the college's Special Collections Library.
 A profile of Rice appeared in Connecticut College Magazine, Fall 2014.

 She was awarded an honorary Doctor of Humane Letters degree from St. Joseph College in West Hartford, Conn.